Improving NLO QCD event generators with high-energy EW corrections: Introduction

 Since the evaluation of EWSL involves only tree-level matrix elements and compact analytical formulas (see Ref.~\cite{Pagani:2021vyk}), one of the advantages of reweighting via the Sudakov approximation is the speed of this procedure and especially the numerical stability of the results.
 However, especially for the real emission contributions, it is crucial that the EWSL are damped in phase-space regions where any of the kinematical invariants involving two external states is smaller than $\MW^2$.
 This is necessary not only because in such phase-space regions the Sudakov approximation is not valid, but also because the soft and collinear limits relating $n+1$ and $n$ final states in QCD must be preserved for a correct matching of ${\NLOQCD}$ predictions and PS simulations also after the reweighting.
 The approach we have adopted for solving this problem is completely general and, although we will discuss in the paper its implementation in {\aNLO}, could be in principle extended for other matching schemes.
 Since the approach is based on the reweighting, {\it i.e.}~a step happening after the event generation, it does not rely on the strategy for the event generation itself.

 In this paper we focus on the technical implementation and its validation, leaving phenomenological studies and comparison with exact NLO EW accuracy predictions to dedicated works.
 Nevertheless, we show results for two representative SM processes: the top-quark pair and Higgs associated hadroproduction ($pp \TO t \bar t H$) and the hadroproduction of three $Z$ gauge bosons ($pp \TO ZZZ$).
 We consider for both processes the final-state particles as stable, while for the latter we also consider the case of $Z$ bosons decaying into $e^+e^-$ pairs, enlightening the relevance of considering both EWSL and QED FSR contributions.
+In doing so, we use {\sc MadSpin} \cite{Artoisenet:2012st} for performing the decays and therefore, while the reconstruction of the tree-level spin correlations are taken into account, we do not preserve the information of the correlation of the helicity-dependent EWSL with the helicities and angular distributions of the decay products.\footnote{During the publication of our work, this issue was addressed for the first time in Ref.~\cite{Lindert:2023fcu}.}

 The paper is organised as follow.
 In Sec.~\ref{sec:general} we discuss the motivations for this work and the general structure of our implementation in {\aNLO} of an automated framework for performing $\NLOQCDPS$ simulations including also the effects of EWSL.
 In Sec.~\ref{sec:technical} we give the technical details of the implementation of the reweighting approach in {\aNLO}.
 In Sec.~\ref{sec:results} we present results for $t\bar tH $ and $ZZZ$ hadroproduction at 13 TeV collisions.
 In Sec.~\ref{sec:conclusion} we give our conclusion and outlook.
 Finally, in Appendix \ref{sec:EWSL} we briefly summarise the {\denpoz} algorithm as revisited in Ref.~\cite{Pagani:2021vyk}, focusing on the concepts and the formulas that are relevant for the discussion of Sec.~\ref{sec:technical}.